 6. What if my female dog can't have pups?

 We health test all of our dogs to assure sound structure and to insure they do not carry for inherited diseases that could be passed on .
 We test to the very highest standards in our industry.
 Dogs that are placed in our guardian program are what we consider to be the "pick of the litter".
 Even after testing, there are pups that we decide to not keep for our program.
-If this is the case with your pup, he/she will be spayed/neutered at Lucky Country's expense and ownership will be signed over to you.
+If this is the case with your pup, he/she can be spayed/neutered, and ownership will be signed over to you.
 At this time, the dog will be your family pet.
 The Lucky Country Health Warranty will be extended to you as a pet family.

-Females in our program will have no more than four litters, coming to our home approximately one week prior to her due date.
+Females will be in our breeding program until she has reached 6 years of age.
+She will come to our home approximately one week prior to her due date.
 She will stay with us until she has decided to wean her pups, which is usually around 6-7 weeks of age.
-She is usually retired from our program by the time she is 5 years old.

 If you think you would like to participate in this program, give us a holler!